Cluster Restore Wizard

 By default, existing resources will not be overwritten.
 The exception to this is ServiceAccount resources.
 Resource data from backed up ServiceAccounts will be merged into existing ServiceAccounts regardless of the overwrite setting.

-In the App Hooks step, you can add specify application hooks used to invoke application-specific commands after PVs have been restored.
+In the App Hooks step, you can specify application hooks used to invoke application-specific commands after PVs have been restored.
 For more information about this feature, see App Hooks.

 In the Summary step, you can review the summary of the new cluster restoration job.
 You must also enter a name for the job here, which will be used to identify it in the activity view and on the restores page.